digdir/dialogporten/README.md

 There is a `ssh-jumper` virtual machine deployed with the infrastructure.
 This can be used to create a `ssh`-tunnel into the `vnet`.
 Use one of the following methods to gain access to resources within the `vnet`:

+Ensure you log into the azure CLI using the relevant user and subscription using `az login`.

 - Connect to the VNet using the following command:
    ```
    az ssh vm --resource-group dp-be-<env>-rg --vm-name dp-be-<env>-jumper